 Specific details regarding the process for applying for promotion or tenure, including the preparation of the application, can be found on the Provost's website.
-Candidates must prepare and submit their applications no later than the deadline published on the Provost's calendar (generally in late September or early October).
+Candidates must prepare and submit their applications no later than the deadline published on the Provost's calendar.
 Candidates who do not prepare and submit tenure applications when required will receive terminal contracts.